Health department to call for marijuana legalization

 "Their plan must incorporate all of the public health implications of legalization and how negative implications might be mitigated," he said.

-Cuomo’s political opponents dismissed the announcement as a diversion.
-Zucker’s remarks, announced shortly before his appearance, came on the same day as the start of a federal corruption trial of a former Cuomo economic development insider and that former Syracuse Mayor Stephanie Miner announced she would challenge Cuomo as an independent in November.
+Zucker's remarks, announced shortly before his appearance, came on the same day as the start of a federal corruption trial of a former Cuomo economic development insider and that former Syracuse Mayor Stephanie Miner announced she would challenge Cuomo as an independent in November.

 "There are serious questions to be answered about marijuana; they should be answered by serious people without a political agenda," said Katy Delgado, the spokeswoman for Republican gubernatorial candidate Marc Molinaro.
 "The only thing this governor cares about is his political career."

 New York has a medical marijuana program allowing patients with certain qualifying conditions to use non-smokable forms of pot.

 On Monday, Zucker said health officials were planning to expand the program to include anyone who has received a prescription for opioids.